labgem/PANORAMA/README.md

 | ...        | ...                |
 | PangenomeX | path/to/pangenomeX |

-*NB: We recommand to use an absolute path in this file to avoid errors.
+*NB: We recommend using an absolute path in this file to avoid errors.
-You can use the path from your current directory or the path from the input file as relative path to find pangenomes*
+You can use the path from your current directory or the path from the input file as a relative path to find pangenomes*

 ## Biological systems detection

-PANORAMA allow to detect systems in pangenomes by using models.
+PANORAMA allows detecting systems in pangenomes by using models.
 A model is an exhaustive and specific representation of a system.
-PANORAMA models are flexible to describe any models provide by user.
+PANORAMA models are flexible to describe any models provided by the user.
-PANORAMA provide a command to perform the complete detection workflow as follow:
+PANORAMA provides a command to perform the complete detection workflow as follows:

 ```shell
 panorama pansystems \